-This is not the actual command name: The letters i, s, t, v, S stand for index, sequence, table, view, and system table, respectively.
-You can specify any or all of them in any order to obtain a listing of them, together with who the owner is.

-If pattern is specified, it is a regular expression that restricts the listing to those objects whose name matches.
-If one appends a "+" to the command name, each object is listed with its associated description, if any.
+This is not the actual command name: the letters i, s, t, v, S stand for index, sequence, table, view, and system table, respectively.
+You can specify any or all of these letters, in any order, to obtain a listing of all the matching objects.
+The letter S restricts the listing to system objects; without S, only non-system objects are shown.
+If "+" is appended to the command name, each object is listed with its associated description, if any.